Video tape recorder: History

-In early 1951, Bing Crosby asked his Chief Engineer John T. (Jack) Mullin if television could be recorded on tape as was the case for audio.
-Mullin said that he thought that it could be done.
+In early 1951, the popular singer Bing Crosby—who had also been closely involved in the development and commercialization of audiotape technology, through a personal company—asked an employee, electrical engineer John T. (Jack) Mullin, whether television could also be recorded on tape.
+Mullin said he thought that it could be done.
 Bing asked Ampex to build one and also set up a laboratory for Mullin in Bing Crosby Enterprises (BCE) to build one.
-In 1951 it was believed that if the tape was run at a very high speed it could provide the necessary bandwidth to record the video signal.
+In 1951, it was believed that if the tape was run at a very high speed, it could provide the necessary bandwidth to record the video signal.
 The problem was that a video signal has a much wider bandwidth than an audio signal does (6 MHz vs 20 kHz), requiring extremely high tape speeds to record it.
 However, there was another problem: the magnetic head design would not permit bandwidths over 1 megahertz to be recorded regardless of the tape speed.

 The first efforts at video recording, using recorders similar to audio recorders with fixed heads, were unsuccessful.
-The first such demonstration of this technique was done by BCE on 11 November 1951.
+The first such demonstration of this technique was done by BCE on November 11, 1951.
 The result was a very poor picture.
-Another of the early efforts was the Vision Electronic Recording Apparatus, a high-speed multi-track machine developed by the BBC in 1952.
+Another of the early efforts was the Vision Electronic Recording Apparatus (VERA), a high-speed multi-track machine developed by the BBC in 1952.
 This machine used a thin steel tape on a 21-inch (53.5 cm) reel traveling at over 200 inches (510 cm) per second.
 Despite 10 years of research and improvements, it was never widely used due to the immense length of tape required for each minute of recorded video.

-By 1952 BCE also had moved on to multi-track machines, but found limitations in recording bandwidth even at the high speeds.
-In 1953 BCE discovered that the magnetic head design was the problem.
-This problem was corrected and bandwidths exceeding the 1 megahertz limit were able to be recorded.
-Since BCE and AMPEX were working together on the video recorder the new head design was shared with them, and AMPEX used it in their recorder.
-In 1955 BCE demonstrated a broadcast-quality color recorder that operated at 100 inches per second and CBS ordered three of them.
-Many other fixed-head recording systems were tried but all required an impractically high tape speed.
+By 1952, BCE also had moved on to multi-track machines, but found limitations in recording bandwidth even at the high speeds.
+In 1953, BCE discovered that the magnetic head design was the problem.
+This problem was corrected, and bandwidths exceeding the 1 megahertz limit were able to be recorded.
+Since BCE and AMPEX were working together on the video recorder, the new head design was shared with them, and AMPEX used it in their recorder.
+In 1955, BCE demonstrated a broadcast-quality color recorder that operated at 100 inches per second, and CBS ordered three of them.
+Many other fixed-head recording systems were tried, but all required an impractically high tape speed.
 It became clear that practical video recording technology depended on finding some way of recording the wide-bandwidth video signal without the high tape speed required by linear-scan machines.